At a Glance

 - Understanding of software design and architecture.

-- Experience in mentoring junior software engineers.
+- Mentoring junior engineers.

 The Candidate Journey: Multi-Step and Two-Way